-Porches is a small town known for its wine and pottery production.
+Porches is a small town known for its wine history and pottery production.

-Situated between the Sierra de Monchique and the sea, our vineyard is set partly on terraces along the hill slopes on shell- and clay- limestone, partly alongside riverbeds on sandy soil.
+Situated between the Serra de Monchique and the sea, our vineyard is set partly on terraces along the hill slopes on sandy, shell- and clay-limestone, partly alongside riverbeds on sandy soil.

-Together with the constant sea breeze from the Atlantic Ocean, this generates the unique flavours of our wines.
+Together with the constant sea breeze from the Atlantic Ocean, this generates the unique flavors of our wines.

 A famous white variety was brought from around Vidigueira in Alentejo.
 Produces a firm, full-bodied, well-structured wine with very lively aromas.
 We make it as a single variety, and also use it for our white blend.

 A versatile Portuguese grape.
 Also goes by the name Pederna in Vinho Verde region.
 It has a refreshing acidity and good mineral quality with gentle fruit flavours, which makes it perfect to improve our white blends.

 Originally a grape from the Burgundy area in France, it has become the most popular white variety worldwide.
 We use it to blend with our other varieties